edgarsguide/python-neuro2018/README.md

 ### Signing up on Slack

 Throughout the course, I will be using [Slack](https://slack.com) for answering questions and making announcements.
-Be sure to sign up to Edgar's Guide Slack group by [**clicking here**](https://join.slack.com/t/edgarsguide/signup) .
-Your will need to use the school's email address to sign up.
+Be sure to sign up to Edgar's Guide Slack group by [**clicking here**](https://join.slack.com/t/edgarsguide/signup).
+Your will need to use an educational institutional email address to sign up.
+If your institution's email domain is not listed, please contact me, and I will add them.

 ### Installing Python on your system